 Academy PT Test

 The Academy requires applicants to pass an entrance physical fitness assessment as part of the application process.
 Once admitted, students are required to pass a mid-term and final physical fitness assessment.
-The components of the entrance assessment are as follows:

 *Push-ups must be performed in the following manner: hands placed approximately shoulder-width apart, with fingers pointing forward, legs together, toes touching the floor.
 A partner will place one fist on the floor between your arms below your chest.